FeelingFun/sxtools/README.md

 1. Copy sxtools.py and sfx folder to Maya scripts folder
 2. Load shelf_SX.mel, start SX Tools by pressing shelf icon
 3. Click on empty space
+4. Click on ***Set Preferences Location*** and choose a place for your preferences file
-4. Shift-click on **Apply Project Defaults** to start with basic configuration
+5. Shift-click on **Apply Project Defaults** to start with basic configuration
-5. Import or load a mesh object
+6. Import or load a mesh object
-6. Click on object, press **Add Missing Color Sets**
+7. Click on object, press **Add Missing Color Sets**
-7. Done, start painting vertex colors!
+8. Done, start painting vertex colors!

 ## Caveats
 Viewport shading only works on Windows.
 The tools may still be useful on other platforms.